 4. Rather than eating in restaurants all the time, consider heading to the local shops and markets to make your own meals.

 5. Book as far in advance as possible to get the best prices.
-Airfares can only be booked about 11 months out and trains 3 months in advance, but car hire and accommodation can often be booked at least 12 months prior.
+Airfares can only be booked about 11 months out and train 3 months in advance, but car hire and accommodation can often be booked at least 12 months prior.

-Across France you will find hotels catering specifically to cyclists which are perfect places to stay on your French cycling holiday.
+Across France, you will find hotels catering specifically to cyclists which are perfect places to stay on your French cycling holiday.
 While our experience has been that most hotels are cycle friendly, these places go that extra mile in terms of catering for cyclists.
 They are typically run by people who love cycling themselves and who will be able to assist you with lots of local information and advice.

-Some of the features of this style of accommodation include dedicated bike storage areas, bike maintenance spaces, bike wash facilities, meals catering specifically for cyclists, group rides and plenty of bike related help if needed.
+Some of the features of this style of accommodation include dedicated bike storage areas, bike maintenance spaces, bike wash facilities, meals catering specifically for cyclists, group rides, and plenty of bike-related help if needed.
 These places are usually full of other cyclists and are a great place to meet others from around the world and shares stories.

 We also have a page about other types of French accommodation on offer which explains the different options for accommodation in France.

-Those who prefer to join a cycling tour group for their French cycling holiday will be spoilt for choice .
+Those who prefer to join a cycling tour group for their French cycling holiday will be spoilt for choice.
 There are many benefits of this style of trip, the main one being you simply turn up on day 1 and everything else is taken care of by someone else.
 There are tours catering for all levels of fitness and types of riding.
 So, whether you ride regularly and are looking for that next big challenge, or you simply want to try something new on holiday, you will find something to suit.

 There are two main styles of bike tours in France.
 The first are guided tours where you join a group and are accompanied by guides for the duration of the trip.
 The second are self-guided tours where the planning is done for you, but you do not have a guide accompany you each day.
 We will explain each in a little more detail below.

 As the name suggests guided tours involve a guide who is with you for the duration of the tour.
-This style of tour involves joining a group of people for a set duration and itinerary.
+This style of bike tour involves joining a group of people for a set duration and itinerary.
 Dates for this type of tour are fixed and all arrangements are taken care of once you start the tour.

 You may also wish to watch the professionals race or participate in an event yourself on your French cycling holiday.
 There are plenty of both to choose from with most of them running in the summer months.

-The Tour de France bike race is watched by millions around the world and for many it is where the desire to travel to France and cycle comes from.
-Watching stages of the Tour de France by the roadside is something you should consider if you have watched the race on the TV for many years.
+The Tour de France bike race is watched by millions around the world and for many, it is where the desire to travel to France and cycle comes from.
+Watching the stages of the Tour de France by the roadside is something you should consider if you have watched the race on the TV for many years.
 And yes, you do stand by the side of the road for hours only to watch riders whiz by in minutes but there is much more to it than that.

-The race is held in July and usually starts on the first weekend of the month and runs for 3 weeks with the final stage held on the Sunday evening in Paris.
+The race is held in July and usually starts on the first weekend of the month and runs for 3 weeks with the final stage held on a Sunday evening in Paris.
 The dates have been known to move by a week earlier or later to accommodate other large events such as the football world cup or Olympics.
 The route is announced at the end of October for the following year so there is plenty of time left to plan your trip.

 We have a page dedicated to watching the Tour de France but here are a few key things to be aware of.
 Firstly, accommodation in the start and finish towns is keenly sought after and books out within days of the route being announced.
 If you are planning on staying in the same areas, you will need to book in October as soon as the route is announced.
-Secondly, if you are planning to watch a mountain stage, consider riding to your viewing spot and leave the car at home or well away.
-This will make it much easier to get away at the end of the day, and to navigate the many road closures that are necessary for the event.
+Secondly, if you are planning to watch a mountain stage, consider riding to your viewing spot and leaving the car at home or well away.
+This will make it much easier to getaway at the end of the day, and to navigate the many road closures that are necessary for the event.
 Thirdly, consider riding one of the mountain stages on the days leading up to the race.
 There will already be lots of fans in camper vans and tents claiming their spot and it makes for a great atmosphere.